 Figure 4.
 The results of the modified model met the goodness of fit criteria that have been set.
 The model showed RMSEA = 0.072 (< 0.08) with Chi-Square = 72.98 The results of other model fit tests such as CFI, GFI, AGFI, and RFI also show a value > 0.90 so the model is declared fit.
-The results of other model fit tests such as CFI, GFI, AGFI, AGFI, and RFI also show a value > 0.90 so the model is declared fit.
-The results of other model fit tests such as a significant loading factor that showed that each item had a contribution toward the latent variable.
+The results of other model fit tests such as CFI, GFI, AGFI, and RFI also show a value > 0.90 so the model is declared fit.
+Each item also has a significant loading factor that showed that each item had a contribution toward the latent variable.